Restricted foster home

 Restricted foster homes are a model of fostering children practiced in British Columbia, Canada.
 It involves a child being placed in a foster home with a family member, neighbour, or close family friend instead of a standard foster home placement.
 Restricted foster homes are unlike regular foster homes in the sense that the caregivers probably had a relationship with the child before they entered into foster care.

 Restricted foster home families are typically extended family members of the child in care who have a significant relationship with the child.
+The name comes from the fact that the carers are restricted to caring for their own family members and will not be asked to foster other children.

 Child Protection Agencies will sometimes place a child in a restricted foster home as way of maintaining consistency in the child’s life while they are away from their parents.

 Process

 The process to become a restricted foster home is involves criminal records checks, home visits, assessment interviews, and a medical assessment done by a physician.
 Families are also expected to take the Foster Care Education Program which consists of a total of 53 hours of training and includes topics such as the effect of neglect and abuse on children, separation and loss, and suicide intervention and prevention.